 This handbook has been prepared to provide information pertaining to school policies, student activities, classroom schedules and the Code of Student Conduct.
 Incoming students and their parents/guardians review this handbook with Urban Pathways 6-12 Charter School staff at orientation.
+There may be changes to this Handbook as school policies and procedures are modified or revised.
+Policy changes will be distributed to all students, parents/guardians, and staff prior to their implementation.
 It is the responsibility of the student and their parent(s) or guardian(s) to read these regulations and procedures and ask questions about any area of confusion or concern.